quinnlp/merge-vs-rebase/README.md

 quinnpham@Quinns-MacBook-Pro merge-vs-rebase %
 ```

-I'm not really sure what had me so confused in the lab.
-I think I was rebasing in the wrong direction. ie. rebasing `main` against the `featurebranch` instead of the other way around.
+*I'm not really sure what had me so confused in the lab.
+I think I was rebasing in the wrong direction (rebasing `main` against the `featurebranch` instead of the other way around).*

 # Lessons